Skip to main content

 “Every night Baba Moshai …”

 The sooted walls, missing window panes, silence and ashes, and smoke still bellowed from parts of the house.
 Not a life was in sight.
-The back door was open but police suspected it was done so by the intruders.
-Whether it was revenge, or dacoits was still unclear.
+The back door was open, but police suspected it was opened by the intruders.
+Whether it was revenge or dacoits was still unclear.
 Especially when the Modus Operandi did not fit the anarchists and still did.
 The blown-up vehicle was found a few feet away from the house when it was already in flames.
 His body was barely recognisable.
 But what was the fuss about missing bodies?

 “Why would anyone harm them?”
 He stared at his mother.
 “They were so innocent.”